ANSHTHAKUR31/GrowIn-Website/frontend/README.md

 # Install dependencies
 npm install
 Running the Project

 # Start the development server
 npm run dev  # or yarn dev
 Open (http://localhost:5173/#) to view the app in the browser.

-📌 Deployment
-This project is live at: GrowInCommunity Website To deploy manually:

 git push origin main  # Push latest changes